stanleywanjau/code-challenge-wk1-phase1/README.md

 * A computer with a bash terminal and node installed.
 * Access to the internet.

+#  Net Salary Calculator
+#### JavaScript Console Application That calculate the basic salary , OCTOBER 08 2023
+#### By **Stanley Wanjau**

+## Description
+This is a simple JavaScript console application that allows a user to enter salary in the format of number  and evaluate it to get the value of the dedation and netincome

+## How to Use
+### Requirements
+* A computer with a bash terminal and node installed.
+* Access to the internet.

 ### Installation Process
 1. Clone this repository using